I’m planning to deliver the same content online rather than in person. Do I need to change my content?

 Many platforms have built in survey options such as Zoom, Webex, and GoToMeeting.
 Alternatively, you could use tools such as SurveyMonkey or Google docs to send virtual evaluations.
 It is important to design the evaluation cautiously to avoid survey-fatigue.
 Some tips include providing mutually exclusive choices, using consistent scale points, and keeping it short.

 You can still host your virtual sponsored breakfast and/or lunch; however, you will want to make sure your attendees are informed prior to the mealtime that it is sponsored and that it is not for CME credit.
 This ensures learners are informed and gives them the option to choose not to attend.
 At the conclusion of the sponsored session, we recommend you have clear signage (PowerPoint slide for example), stating this ends the sponsored/promotional component of your meeting and offering a break in-between session.
-For more information on handling commercial promotion, see Standard 4 of ACCME’s Standards for Commercial Support.
+For more information on handling commercial promotion, see Standard 5 of ACCME's Standards for Integrity and Independence in Accredited CE.
 If you have specific questions regarding your virtual sponsored meal, then you can contact the AAFP Credit System by email at firstname.lastname@example.org or phone at (800) 274-2237.

 Yes, as long you ensure promotion is separate from CME.
 We recommend you provide a clear notification to learners and not require the learners to engage in the exhibits.
 When possible, we recommend exhibits occur in a separate virtual room to separate promotion from CME.
-For more information on handling commercial promotion, see Standard 4 of ACCME’s Standards for Commercial Support.
+For more information on handling commercial promotion, see Standard 5 of ACCME's Standards for Integrity and Independence in Accredited CE.
 If you have specific questions regarding your virtual exhibit hall, then you can contact the AAFP Credit System by email at email@example.com or phone at (800) 274-2237.